- Size From: 88.9mm

 - The rubber used to construct the valve is a flexible elastomer like a truck tire.
 The valve is designed to have a large sealing area which tightly seals when required to.
 These valves can typically withstand upto 15 meters of back pressure.

-- The Curved Bill Duckbill Check Valve will open with as little as 25mm of water pressure, equivalent to 0.248 kPa.
+- The Straight Bill Duckbill Check Valve will open with as little as 25mm of water pressure, equivalent to 0.248 kPa.

 - The rubber used on these valves provides continual corrosion resistance.
 The outer layers of Neoprene rubber repel marine organisms which eliminates marine fouling issues.